 1/2 cup mashed avocado

-3 tbs rice malt syrup or 2 tbs xylitol
+3 tbs rice malt syrup or 2 tbsp xylitol

 HOW TO MAKE

-3// Sift the flour and cocao powder through and add to the wet ingredients.
+3 Sift the flour and cocoa powder through and add to the wet ingredients.
 Stir well to combine

-5// Allow to cool on a wire rack.
-Meanwhile prepare the frosting by whisking together on a high speed the avocado, cocao and sweetener of your choice.
+5 Allow cooling on a wire rack.
+Meanwhile prepare the frosting by whisking together on high speed the avocado, cocoa and sweetener of your choice.
 Spread evenly over top and serve!

 Have you tried aquafaba before?